Average Bicycle Accident Settlement in FloridaTrusted Content

 After you are hit by a car on a bike, you probably feel overwhelmed by the financial, emotional, and physical consequences of a bike accident.
 Acceptance of a first offer of settlement may sound like the right way forward, but in the end, it may cause more harm than good.

-Our team of experienced personal injury attorneys can fight to help you get justice for your injuries.
+Our team of experienced Florida bicycle accident lawyers can fight to help you get justice for your injuries.
 But if a fair settlement can’t be reached, we are prepared to take your case to trial.
 The team at Abrahamson and Uiterwyk provides all clients with personalized attention and compassion during difficult times.
 For over 30 years, our firm has been fighting for the rights of injured victims and their families throughout Florida.
 We handle all types of personal injury cases with zeal and integrity.

 If you or a loved one was involved in a bicycle accident, let us assist you in seeking a just settlement.
 Contact us 24/7, including holidays, weekends, and evenings, for a free consultation!